hslzr/dnd/notes.md

     -lots of work
     support proficiencies in eldritch invocations under gated_collections

+# EquipmentGearpacks
+    in the seed but not implemented
+    weight also not calculated for inventory yet

 # Spells
    attack spells dont populate attacks
     sheet#populateSpellAttack is written to accept a spell object from the db